Vale Muhammad Ali

 Contributed to the ClickView Exchange by Ben D, Marist-Sion College

-Combining rare archival footage and interviews with many of those closest to Ali, including his trainer and fight doctor, this programme presents a story of Ali’s evolution.
-The programme traces Ali’s career from 1960 when a young boxer named Cassius Clay emerged intent on the world heavyweight championship to his transformation into Muhammad Ali and, in turn, a legend.
+Combining rare archival footage and interviews with many of those closest to Ali, including his trainer and fight doctor, this program presents a story of Ali’s evolution.
+The program traces Ali’s career from 1960 when a young boxer named Cassius Clay emerged intent on the world heavyweight championship to his transformation into Muhammad Ali and, in turn, a legend.
 Watch it now.

 Muhammad Ali: When We Were Kings